mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 In order to run the Kick as is, you'll need to create the custom objects provided in your Salesforce accounts.
 In order to do so, [please follow the steps documented in SalesForce documentation](http://www.salesforce.com/us/developer/docs/apexcode/Content/apex_qs_customobject.htm).

 The custom objects and custom fields created for this application are the following:
-1. SalesForce org A:
+1. SalesForce org A
 MusicAlbum
-:	interpreter
+	interpreter
-:	year
+	year
-2. SalesForce org B:
+2. SalesForce org B
 MusicAlbum
-:	interpreter
+	interpreter
-:	genre
+	genre

-**Note:** Please, take into account that this sample application uses SalesForce Object Query Language which, when querying for custom objects and fields, requires you to append {{'__c'}} to your query.
-So for example, to query the music albums' interptreters, the query would be this way: {{SELECT interpreter__c FROM MusicAlbum__c}}.
+**Note:** Please, take into account that this sample application uses SalesForce Object Query Language which, when querying for custom objects and fields, requires you to append `__c` to your query.
+So for example, to query the music albums' interptreters, the query would be this way: `SELECT interpreter__c FROM MusicAlbum__c`.

 ## Running on CloudHub <a name="runoncloudhub"/>